marijnh/Eloquent-JavaScript/06_object.md

 [Chapter ?](data) introduced JavaScript's ((object))s.
-In programming culture, we have a thing called _((object-oriented programming))_, a set of techniques that uses objects (and related concepts) as the central principle of program organization.
+In programming culture, we have a thing called _((object-oriented programming))_, a set of techniques that use objects (and related concepts) as the central principle of program organization.

 Though no one really agrees on its precise definition, object-oriented